effectfully-ou/sketches/haskell-emacs-jump-to-definition/README.md

 4. wanna navigate the source code of a dependency like `base` or `lens`?
 You want too much

 This post describes how to mitigate these problems.

+The post is about Emacs, but some of it applies to Vim as well.

+## Disclaimer

+My Emacs skills are nearly non-existent, so there may exist better ways of doing what I'm doing here.
+I'd appreciate any ideas on possible improvements of the presented solution.

 ## Jumping from one Cabal stanza into another one within a single Cabal project